From Abuse to Homelessness, Child Poverty starts at Home

-The consumption of drugs and alcohol is another factor that directly fuels child abuse and further entrench children in poverty.
+The consumption of drugs and alcohol is another factor that directly fuels child abuse and its effects on those living in poverty.
 Social services worldwide report that the problem concerns more than ¾ of the families they try to help.
 But as adults are often more resistant to change, so are their behavior and consequences on their children.

 Once more, there is a direct link between poverty and drugs & alcohol intake.
 The pressure people in poverty go through to provide the household with food, electricity, water, books for school, clothes and so on, is quite something to bear psychologically.
 On top of having to spend their days in exhausting and/or harmful jobs… for those who are employed.
 Their environment also won’t help, with most poor areas being the most violent ones, their daily lives are nothing short of stressful.